zspitz/ExpressionTreeVisualizer/README.md

 # ExpressionToSyntaxNode
 Maps expression trees to Roslyn Syntax Node trees, using the SyntaxNode API for cross-language support

-This project is inspired by the excellent [ReadableExpressions](https://github.com/agileobjects/ReadableExpressions) project.
+This is inspired by the excellent [ReadableExpressions](https://github.com/agileobjects/ReadableExpressions) project.
 However, it has the following limitations:

 1. code output is only in CSharp
 2. closed-over variables in VB.NET expressions are not handled